 7. Receive an offer

-Once the life settlement provider has all the necessary information and would like to proceed with making an offer, your dedicated representative will present the specifics of the offer and explain next steps.
-You can accept the full cash offer or opt for an alternative such as a Retained Death Benefit where you can receive a smaller cash payment while also keeping a portion of your policy’s benefits with no future premium obligations.
+Once the life settlement provider has all the necessary information and would like to proceed with making an offer to buy your life insurance policy, your dedicated representative will present the specifics of the offer and explain the next steps.
+You can accept the full cash offer or opt for an alternative, such as a Retained Death Benefit, where you can receive a smaller cash payment while also keeping a portion of your policy’s benefits with no future premium obligations.

 8. Complete the closing process